-Our assessments and observations indicated that, as a result of Covid-19, pupil behaviour had deteriorated, particularly around social skills, stamina and resilience, and mental health was significantly impacted.
-Consequently, we focused our pupil premium strategy on social, emotional and mental health.
-We also ensured that our recovery curriculum provided opportunities for talk and discussions in Physical, Social, Health and Economic (PSHE)- using a range of resources to implement this and allowing children chance to share.
-Targeted interventions were put into place where required and alternative timetables were produced to support the children with getting back to school.
+Our assessments and observations indicated that pupil behaviour had deteriorated, particularly around social skills, stamina and resilience, and mental health was significantly impacted.
+Less structured times of the day, such as lunchtime, were especially impacted.
+Consequently, we focused our pupil premium strategy on social, emotional and mental health and improving our opportunities for play.
+Targeted nurture interventions were put into place, delivered by our Mental Health lead and family support working.
+For the next academic year we have focused on our Project Play to support with developing social skills and imaginative play.